 Josh is currently studying business management at CSU-Pueblo and has been playing drums his entire life.
 He is a session and live touring musician and is also a talented producer and audio engineer.

 Jon has been playing piano for 15 years and graduated from Adams State University with a degree in Music Composition.
-He writes instrumental rock music for keyboards and currently has one album out and working to release a second.
+He writes instrumental rock music for keyboards and has released two albums.

 You asked and we delivered!

 Perfect World is now offering music lessons on Fridays for all ages.

 We have amazing teachers for drums, bass, piano, guitar, vocal and technology!